techcomm23/loan-prediction/README.md

 The “loan_status” column will contain our label.
 We're going to try to predict, based off historical data and the features of a potential borrower, whether or not they will default on the loan.
 So, customer either will default (i.e. “charge_off”) or will they fully pay back the loan (i.e. “fully_paid).

 ### Steps
 I will go through different steps required to build a model that meets required goal above.
-The step will include the following:
+The steps will include the following:
 1. Exploratory data analysis
 1. Dealing with missing data
 1. Dealing with categorical data